jrs0/rdb/README.md

 ## Profiling

+### MSYS attempt to make gperftools work

+*This did not work, due to the lack of libprofiler.
+However, the notes are here for posterity anyway*.

 It is preferable to use the MSYS installation that is bundled with R installations on windows (look for a program like `Rtools42 Bash`).
 First, install some prerequisities for building:

 ```bash